CARC 284 Active

 Cause Frequency

-Authorization does not match billed services The precertification or authorization number provided is valid but was issued for different procedures, dates of service, or providers than what was billed on the claim Most Common
+Authorization number does not match billed services The precertification or authorization number provided is valid but was issued for different services than those billed on the claim Most Common

 How to Resolve